-4.1 As outlined above, all staff will be trained in indicators of abuse and should be able to recognise signs of abuse.
-We recognise that abuse, neglect and safeguarding issues are complex and can rarely be covered by one label.
-Abuse can take many forms and can involve directly inflicting harm on a child or failing to protect a child from harm online as well as face to face.
+4.1 As outlined above, all staff will be trained in indicators of abuse, exploitation and neglect and should be able to recognise signs of these.
+We recognise that abuse, exploitation and neglect along with other safeguarding issues are complex and often multidimensional and therefore don't fall solely under one category.
+Types of abuse or harm can take many forms including directly inflicting harm on a child or failing to protect a child from harm online as well as face to face both inside and outside of the school/college as well as online, including the multi-faceted occurrence of factors causing emotional harm.